snewcomer/ember-power-select-mobile/README.md

 ## API

-* nav title - renders in middle of provided nav component
+* navTitle - renders in middle of provided nav component
-* nav button text - can be a string or i18n translation string
+* navButtonText - renders in the nav button
 * className - useful for targeting in tests
 * options - array of JS primitives or array of objects
 * selected - JS primitive or object that is selected.
 May delegate to action if needed.
 * mobileTagName - "div" or whatever wrapper element you want around the power select component.
 This is needed for className to work properly
 * searchEnabled - ...
 * done action title, e.g. "Done" or "done.button" for i18n strings
 * navMobileComponent - replace default component with a dark blue background.

 ## Notes